 - Length proposed should be both ideal and essential: What you’d like and what you could live with.

-- Visuals: If you are a writer, how would you suggest handling the story visually?
-What help can you offer toward that?
-If you are a visual journalist, what are the words, the audio?
-Where might that come from?
+- Visuals: If you are a writer, how would you suggest we handle the story visually?
+If you are a visual journalist, what are the words (or the audio)?